lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to the format shown in {{Fig-LastWinMode}}.
 The total size of this fragmentation header is R+M bits.
-It is used for retransmissions
+It is used for request a retransmissions

 ~~~~
       <------------ R ------------>